plblum/jivs/planning/ModelRules Design for ValPlanning Part 1.md

 This is separate from later business/pre-save checks.

 If this phase blocks processing, what happens next is up to the application developer.
-The developer may choose to stop the workflow entirely, redirect or otherwise handle the event outside the normal returned-validation-content flow, or convert the outcome into a `BusinessLogicError` and defer it for later reporting.
+The developer may choose to stop the workflow entirely, redirect or otherwise handle the event outside the normal returned-validation-content flow, or convert the outcome into a `ExternalIssueFound` and defer it for later reporting.

 ### UC-006 Post-Jivs business/pre-save checks